 Reaching the cabin on the 10-mile access road is part of the snow sport fun.
 Visitors might also catch a glimpse of any number of wildlife that lives in the area.

-There is an outhouse nearby.
+There is a vault toilet nearby.

 No water or electricity is provided.
 Guests typically melt snow for their supply of water for drinking, cooking and washing.
 A large pot is provided for this purpose.